 The Phone Finder is Datagma's strongest feature.
 The platform returns only mobile phone numbers, excluding landlines from both results and billing.
 This matters because competitors often deliver a mix of mobile and landline numbers without distinction, and a landline routed through a company switchboard is rarely useful for direct outreach.

 In comparative testing published by Datagma, the platform achieved 69-77% phone number discovery rates across UK, India, and US markets, outperforming Lusha (29-44%), Kaspr (39-46%), and Apollo (3-64% depending on region).
-The same testing revealed that Apollo mislabeled 89% of "mobile numbers" as landlines in French C-level searches.
-Users on G2 consistently describe the platform as very accurate for phone research.
+The same testing found that Apollo mislabeled 89% of "mobile numbers" as landlines in French C-level searches.
+G2 reviewers consistently describe the platform as very accurate for phone research.

 Phone numbers cost 30 credits each, and credits are only consumed when a mobile number is found.
 Failed lookups cost nothing.
-The platform also includes WhatsApp verification, which checks whether discovered numbers are linked to WhatsApp accounts and retrieves associated profile pictures.
+The platform also includes WhatsApp verification, which checks whether discovered numbers are linked to WhatsApp accounts.

 Users can find phone numbers through the Chrome extension on LinkedIn, bulk file uploads, or the API.
 The Chrome extension supports scraping up to 2,500 LinkedIn profiles daily and works with Sales Navigator without requiring session cookies.